ReDestroyDeR/ReDestroyDeR/README.md

 # Welcome to my GitHub

 My name is Daniil
-I mostly code Java Backends using Spring
+I primarly code Java Backends

 Currently interested in: Kafka, Kotlin, Gradle

 Considering to learn APL or Haskell